rbind/cheap_shots/content/post/reasons-to-live.md

 how I answered those questions will help someone else, and perhaps, strengthen my own connection to life[^life].

-When I discussed these with a friend, she was surprised that the issue was not one of pure emotion.
+When I discussed these reasons with a friend, she was surprised that the issue was not one of pure emotion.
 And certainly the darkest times are ones of low mood, feelings of worthlessness and despair.
 Feelings, not logical arguments.
 Nonetheless logical arguments were the weapons I chose to deploy against these feelings.